angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 performing best.
-We could try at give each ratio of things a unique code slot and string them together just as we could try and get people to list all cards in their piles however people don't want to have to keep that level of detail in their notes so in the interests of pragmatism this level of data is ommitted.
+We could try at give each ratio of things a unique code slot and string them together just as we could try and get people to list all cards in their piles however people don't want to have to keep that level of detail in their notes so in the interests of pragmatism this level of data is omitted.

 ## Business Business Business.
 Numbers, Numbers, Numbers